arkime/arkime/parliament/README.md

 Now browse to the app at `http://localhost:8765`, or whichever port you passed into the `npm start` command.

-To login, use the password that you passed into the `npm start` command.
-If you did not supply a password, you can view the parliament in read only mode or configure one by navigating to the settings page.
+To login, use the password (**deprecated**) that you passed into the `npm start` command.
+If you did not supply a password, you can view the parliament in read only mode and configure Arkime User Authentication in the Auth section on the Settings page (see below).

+##### Arkime User Authetication
+Parliament passwords are being deprecated.
+You can configure Parliament access using the Auth section on the Settings page.
+Auth uses the the Arkime User's database for Parliament access.

+- **All** Arkime users can view the Parliament (dashboard only mode).
+- Users with the "parliamentUser" role can ack, ignore, and delete issues within the Parliament.
+- Users with the "parliamentAdmin" role can do everything a "parliamentUser" can, plus they can configure the Parliament by adding/removing/updating groups/clusters and manage the Parliament settings.

 #### Development